Keerthankumar22/EFraS/README.md

 - **avg_crb_utilization**:
 - **avg_link_utilization**:
 - **avg_node_utilization**:

+### Delineation of all simulation parameters captured in the manuscript is reproduced using the below equations.

 ### Performance Evaulation
 The Proposed EFraS framework is evaluated by implementing the following state-of-the-art papers.<br />